gianriyanto/hf_api/README.md

 - E2E test with Postman.

 These are my achievement at the given timeframe.
-Several requirements remain incomplete, solution design has much room for improvement, and more comrpehensive testing could be implemented.
+Several requirements remain incomplete, solution design has much room for improvement, and more comprehensive testing should be implemented.

 To be done:

-- Connect data models according to planned relationship (see [DESIGN.md](https://github.com/gianriyanto/hf_api/blob/master/DESIGN.md))
+- Connect data models according to the planned data model relationship (see [DESIGN.md](https://github.com/gianriyanto/hf_api/blob/master/DESIGN.md))

 - Create Unit tests and test runner.